Mariana Ximenes

 Mariana Ximenes has also earned several accolades throughout her acting career such as: Melhores do Ano, Troféu Impresa, Festival de Gramado, Festival do Recife, Prêmio Contigo among others.

-Biography: early life
+Early life

 Mariana Ximenes do Prado Nuzzi was born in São Paulo on 26 April 1981 and grew up in Vila Mariana, a neighborhood in São Paulo.
+She is the daughter of speech therapist Fátima Ximenes do Prado, of Dutch descent, and lawyer José Nuzzi Neto, who is of Italian descent from Apulia.

 Mariana dreamed to be an actress since her childhood.
 At age 6, she appeared in a school play as Cinderella.
 She began acting in amateur theater, insisting to her parents invest in her career as an actress, even participating in various advertising campaigns.
 Her first acting lessons were in Teatro Escola Célia Helena, and at age 12, she had already appeared in more than 200 commercials.
 She attended Colégio Marista Arquidiocesano, where she studied from 3rd grade till her 3rd year of high school.